Cautious Optimizers: Improving Training with One Line of Code: Related Work

 \section{Related Work}

-In this section, we provide a brief overview of existing efforts on designing Adam-like optimizers, and the related works on Hamiltonian dynamics.

-\paragraph{Adam and Its Variants} A plethora of Adam variants have been developed to address different aspects of optimization challenges~\citep{kingma2014adam, loshchilov2019decoupled}.
+We provide a brief overview of existing efforts on designing Adam-like optimizers, and the related works on Hamiltonian dynamics. \paragraph{Adam and Its Variants} A plethora of Adam variants have been developed to address different aspects of optimization challenges~\citep{kingma2014adam, loshchilov2019decoupled}.
 AdamW~\citep{loshchilov2019decoupled} introduced a key improvement by decoupling weight decay from optimization steps, restoring the original formulation of weight decay regularization.
 NAdam~\citep{dozat2016incorporating} incorporated Nesterov updates into Adam, while AdaBelief~\citep{zhuang2020adabelief} refined the second momentum $v_t$ to track the EMA of $(g_t - m_t)^2$, improving generalization.
 Adan~\citep{xie2024adan} added an extra momentum term for better training performance, albeit at the cost of additional memory usage.
 More recently, ADOPT~\citep{taniguchi2024adopt} innovated by folding normalized updates into first-order momentum updates.
 From an efficiency perspective, several approaches target memory cost reduction.
 AdaFactor~\citep{shazeer2018adafactor} factorizes second-order statistics into a row-column outer product, enabling sub-linear memory usage.
 K-Fac~\citep{Martens2015OptimizingNN} approximates the Fisher information matrix with a Kronecker-factored representation, supporting sublinear natural gradient updates.
-Techniques like fused gradient computation~\citep{Lv2023FullPF} further minimize memory costs.
-GaLore~\citep{Zhao2024GaLoreML} exploits low-rank gradient structures to optimize memory use for first- and second-order statistics, and Online Subspace Descent (OSD)~\citep{Liang2024MemoryEfficientLT} generalizes GaLore by replacing infrequent SVD updates with a continuous subspace descent mechanism.
+Techniques like fused gradient computation~\citep{Lv2023FullPF} further minimize memory costs.\citep{wang2024cadam} is a concurrent work that focus on continuous learning setting.
 In contrast to these approaches, our proposed C-AdamW introduces a single-line modification to the widely used AdamW optimizer.
 This modification not only retains the simplicity and efficiency of AdamW but also eliminates the need for hyperparameter tuning, as the default parameters of AdamW suffice.
-Furthermore, while many of the aforementioned methods focus on optimizing or extending specific aspects of the Adam algorithm, C-AdamW is more general—it seamlessly integrates with all momentum-based optimizers, offering a universal solution with minimal implementation effort.
+Furthermore, while many of the aforementioned methods focus on optimizing or extending specific aspects of the Adam algorithm, C-AdamW is more general—it seamlessly integrates with all momentum-based optimizers, offering a general solution with minimal implementation effort.